 (No Credit) The “W” grade indicates withdrawal from a course and takes place after the refund period or census date of the term and on or before the 75% point of the term.
 It will be recorded as a “W” on the student’s permanent transcript.
 A withdrawal will only be processed if the student or faculty initiates and properly completes the withdrawal process by the required deadline.
 Withdrawals may be reviewed by the student’s academic advisor, program head, department chairperson or academic dean.

 There is no academic penalty for a “W” grade; however, for federal financial aid purposes, “W” grades may count as hours attempted but not earned.
-Any student who receives Veterans’ benefits should check with the Veterans’ Officer prior to withdrawing from any course since benefits will not be paid for a “W” grade.
+Any student who receives Veterans’ benefits should check with the Veterans’ School Certifying Officer (SCO) prior to withdrawing from any course since benefits will not be paid for a “W” grade.

 ‘WE’ Grade (Withdrawal – Emergency)